psychoinformatics-de/ipsy-docs/source/internal/data_center/network.rst

 Data Network
 ============
 The data network lives in the 10.0.0.0/24 subnet.
-Each host has two connections this network, bonded together.
+Each host has two connections to this network, bonded together.

 Hardware
 --------
 1x Switch HP V1910-48G

  * 48x 1Gb Ports
- * with link-aggregation setup for bonded Gbit to hosts
+ * with link-aggregation setup for bonded 1Gb to hosts
- * management interface is at 10.0.0.230 (accessible behind Medusa only)
+ * web admin interface is at 10.0.0.230 (accessible behind Medusa only)

 Management Network
 ==================